|

 you can save results to an Excel-format

-file (double-clickable directly into Excel, with an appropriate Excel icon).
+file (double-clickable directly into Excel).

 Besides the results data, the spreadsheet file also contains column labels.